whitneyjsmith/csharp-practice/README.md

 # csharp-practice

-Converting files and practicing C# in preperation of transferring schools
+Converting files and practicing C# in preparation of transferring schools